ryansheehy0/RS_Cheat_Sheets/Data_Structures/graphs.md

 	- There is no shortest path for a negative edge weight cycle because it continually decreases the cycle length depending on ho many loops.
 - Minimum spanning tree - Subset of edges that connect all vertices with the minimum sum of edge weights.
 	- Connected - Contains a path between every pair of vertices.
+	- Subset of edges in a weighted graph that connects all vertices with the smallest possible total edge weight and no cycles.
+	- Connect islands with bridges and you want to minimize the cost of building all bridges.

 ### Kruskal's minimum spanning tree algorithm
 .
 Space: O(E+V) and Time: O(E log E)